Laravel-Backpack/translation-manager/readme.md

 ### Editing Translations:

 You can directly edit translations within the list itself if you have the [Editable Columns](https://backpackforlaravel.com/products/editable-columns) package.
-If you don't want that behavior you can disable it in the `config/backpack/language-manager.php` file by setting `useEditableColumns => false`.
+If you don't want that behavior you can disable it in the `config/backpack/language-manager.php` file by setting `use_editable_columns => false`.
 If you don't find that file, see above the optional steps to publish the config files.

 Once edited, the changes are saved to the database for persistence.
 All translations on the database have priority over the ones in the language files.